 The solution is straightforward: produce original content.
 This looks different for every firm, and “original content” doesn’t always mean content you build on your own from the ground up.
 Realistically, this isn’t particularly sustainable if you want to produce content consistently.
 That sort of regularity would require a content creation team that most firms don’t have or need.

 You could start by setting small content goals.
-For example, publish an original blog or 2-minute video every week.
+For example, publish an original blog or a 2-minute video every week.
 Starting small and building up over time is better than producing no original content at all.

 Another alternative is using a customizable content library, such as Lead Pilot.
 This saves you the time of fleshing out content by yourself while allowing you to maintain your integrity and originality.